 The next class, the children added highlights to their pumpkins.

 Using a white chalk pastel, they added small crescent shaped lines along one side of the pumpkin.
 Oh, how they loved this step!

 Use brown and green chalk to finish coloring any left-over leaves and stems.

 Using the same white chalk, place a black piece of paper on the tables.
 Show how to create stars and a glowing moon.

-Cut out leaves and glue beside and over the pumpkin.
+Cut out the leaves and glue beside and over the pumpkin.
 Use a green chalk pastel to create vines.

 There are always a few little ones who don’t quite follow these steps exactly…but who cares, right?
 There are many standards in this lesson that they can be rewarded for!